 The risk dashboard also includes an indicator of the indebtedness of the EU non-financial sectors, i.e. households, non-financial corporations and the government (indicator 2.5).
 High levels of debt in terms of GDP may signal debt sustainability issues, which can have negative repercussions on the financial system in case they materialise.
-It is important to monitor both the absolute level of debt as a share of GDP (indicator 2.5b).
+It is important to monitor both the absolute level of debt as a share of GDP (indicator 2.5a) and its dynamics (indicator 2.5b).